akhavr/johngalt/p2p.content.md

 * user's storage is secured by anything practical, for example:

  * being a stored in a local client app
- * ripple-style, or airbitzh-style blob-storage
+ * ripple-style, or airbitz-style blob-storage
  * hardware-based authentification
  * BlockAuth [12]
  * DashSocial [13]